 One of NOAA Fisheries' core tasks is to monitor the status of our marine ecosystems and to share information with managers, stakeholders, and the public about drivers and threats that influence how ecosystems function.
-NOAA Fisheries' delivers ESRs and related documents to Councils and other partners that summarize ecosystem status.
+NOAA Fisheries delivers ecosystem status reports (ESRs) and related documents to Councils and other partners that summarize ecosystem status.
 This improves understanding of local ecosystem conditions and changes that affect not only individual fisheries but also the connections between and among fisheries and other ecosystem components.
-NOAA Fisheries also provides, or reviews, contextual single- and multispecies ecosystem and social and economic information.
-To improve development and delivery of ESRs and related products in 2024 and beyond, the action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 2.b are: <a href="https://doi.org/10.108/journal.org/10
+NOAA Fisheries also provides, or reviews, contextual single- and multi-species ecosystem and social and economic information.
+To improve development and delivery of ESRs and related products in 2024 and beyond, NOAA Fisheries will use the following Action Items to develop annual and longer-term milestones to implement Goal 2.b: